debiki/talkyard/README.md

    the email — it's written to the log files, in development mode.
 Copy the confirmation link from the `<a href=...>` and paste it in the browser's address bar.

+You can shutdown everything like so: `sudo s/d-killdown`, and if Play Framework runs out of memory (it'll do, if it recompiles Scala files and reloads the app many many times), you can restart it like so: `sudo s/d-restart-web-app`.

 Troubleshooting
 -----------------------------